kwonchungli/kwonchungli.github.io/_pages/about.md

 ======
 - I will be starting my Postdoc at the University of Wisconsin-Madison since Fall 2022.

+- (7/15/22) I gave a talk in a Beyond RL Workshop at TTIC.

+- (7/12/22) I successfully defended my thesis!

 - (5/15/22) One paper accepted to ICML 2022.

 - (4/15/22) Presented my work on Reward-Mixing MDPs at MLOPT Idea Seminar in Wisconsin-Madison.